 Updates to Inov-8 F-Lite G 290

-- The Inov-8 F-Lite G 290 is a CrossFit shoe designed to keep up with the toughest workouts available to humankind.
+- The first trainer ever to use graphene.
+The Inov-8 F-Lite G 290 is a CrossFit shoe designed to keep up with the toughest workouts available to humankind.
 It is launched as part of the Inov-8’s G Series which highlights the Graphene Grip outsole.
 This graphene-enhanced rubber is described as being 50% more durable, stronger, and more elastic than the traditional rubber compound.
 It is also crafted to give traction on indoor and outdoor surfaces better than conventional rubber.

-- The midsole uses the Exteroflow with Powerheel midsole.
+- Impact protection with stability in the heel.
+The midsole uses the Exteroflow with Powerheel midsole.
 The Exteroflow component provides shock attenuation but is created in a way that also allows it to be responsive to movements.
 The Powerheel element is dense and adds stability necessary during lifts.

-- The upper utilizes mesh, Kevlar, and synthetic elements to present a durable, flexible, and breathable support for the foot.
-The Adapterweb Met-cradle used in conjunction with the lace-up closure delivers a snug midfoot fit when the laces are cinched.
+- Same Kevlar that's used in bulletproof vests.
+The upper utilizes mesh, Kevlar, and synthetic elements to present a durable, flexible, and breathable support for the foot.

 The Inov-8 F-Lite G 290 is one of the three products introduced using the Graphene Grip technology for the outsole.
 Graphene is the thinnest material on earth but is said to be stronger than steel.
 It is also lightweight, which makes it a sensible component of training footwear.
 Graphene Grip is a graphene-enhanced rubber that is engineered to be 50% more hardwearing, more elastic, and stronger than common rubber.
 It also offers a better grip on indoor and outdoor surfaces.
 The outsole extends to the front and is welded to the rubber toe bumper, protecting the toes during burpees, sled pushes, pushups, and more.